class reunion ideas

 I looked around at everyone else and asked, “Did you guys ever go to after-game dances or know about them?”

 I got blank looks and “no’s” all around.
-Granted – Tiffani was likely the most popular out of any of us.
-She was a cheerleader in high school while the rest of us were jocks and generally just good students who weren’t necessarily popular.
+Granted, Tiffani was likely the most popular of all of us.
+She was a cheerleader in high school, while the rest of us were jocks and generally just good students who weren’t necessarily popular.
 And clearly, the rest of us had not been aware of after-game dances.
 We all laughed about this and continued to flip through the yearbooks.

 The yearbook trip down memory lane was hilarious as we tried to remember class mottos and teacher’s names.
 There were many questions about “whatever happened to…”, “who dated x”, and plenty of laughter about fashions.
 For some reason the fashion our senior year was Puritan–esque; big floppy collars as if we were pilgrims.
 Not sure what we were thinking…